SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/02-Router-in-ExpressJs.md

   res.send(paramsObj) })
 ```

-In this way we can validate the route.
+In this way, we can validate the route.

-In this case, if route is not just numbers, then we will get an error `Not Found`.
+In this case, if the route does not just number, then we will get an error `Not Found`.
 [/slide]

 [slide]